 The good news is that the anime ended on a great note, finishing with a kiss of the highest theoretical value, and the anime’s ending seemed to leave an opening for a second season.

 The bad news is that when the finale sites there wasn’t enough manga chapters available for creating Science Fell in Love, So I Tried to Prove It Season 2.
 What’s more, English-only readers will need to wait to read ahead of the anime.

-At the rate at which new manga chapters are created, it could still take another year before a second season becomes possible.
-Therefore, the premiere will likely be planned for 2022.
+At the rate at which new manga chapters are created, it took another year before a second season became possible.
+Therefore, the premiere needed to be planned for 2022.